-Part of the insurance company's approach in the area of social responsibility is also the area of environment and its sustainability for future generations.
-In the field of energy management, KOMUNÁLNA poisťovňa strives to promote changes that have a positive impact on the environment and contribute to the reduction of the carbon footprint.
-For electricity, it has long-standing partnerships with energy providers who supply "green energy" produced primarily from renewable sources.
-In 2023, energy saving solutions have been applied in the buildings via the modification of attenuation of heating and cooling systems, as well as the reduction of the actual heating and cooling temperature.
-At the same time, investments related to improving the energy efficiency of the buildings themselves continued.
-Waste separation is also part of the environmental measures and therefore responsible waste management in the form of separate waste collection has been introduced in all own buildings.
+An important part of the agenda in the area of social responsibility is also the topic of the environment and its sustainability for future generations.
+In case of energy management, KOMUNÁLNA poisťovňa tries to promote changes that have a positive impact on the environment and contribute to reducing the carbon footprint.
+When purchasing electricity, the insurance company prefers to cooperate with energy providers who provide supplies of "green energy" produced primarily from renewable sources.
+As in the previous year, in 2024, the emphasis was placed on energy efficiency in our own buildings and methods such as adjusting the setback operation of heating and cooling systems, as well as reducing the heating and cooling temperature itself, were applied.
+At the end of the year, a test run of building setbacks was carried out outside of standard practice, which resulted in a further reduction in total energy consumption.
+In parallel, investments related to increasing the energy efficiency of our own buildings continued.
+Waste sorting is also part of our environmental measures and therefore we continue to consistently separate waste in all our buildings.